0xPolygon/edge-contracts/docs/child/ChildERC721PredicateAccessList.md

-# ChildERC1155Predicate
+# ChildERC721PredicateAccessList

 *Polygon Technology (@QEDK, @wschwab)*

-> ChildERC1155Predicate
+> ChildERC721PredicateAccessList

-Enables ERC1155 token deposits and withdrawals across an arbitrary root chain and child chain
+Enables ERC721 token deposits and withdrawals (only from allowlisted address, and not from blocklisted addresses) across an arbitrary root chain and child chain